ARMmbed/mbed-os-5-docs/docs/contributing/mbed_targets.md

 ### Style guide

-A linting script for `targets.json` is available as `tools/targets/lint.py` in mbed OS.
+A linting script for `targets.json` is available as `tools/targets/lint.py` in Mbed OS.
 This script is a utility for avoiding common errors when defining targets and detecting style inconsistencies between targets.
 This linting script displays style errors based on a few rules outlined below.

 #### Rules enforced